dlaurie/lua-notes/lpeg-brief.md

 The patterns made by `P` acting on a non-pattern do not capture anything.
 They can be made to do so with the four options provided by the division operator.
 In principle one can do almost anything that way, since one of the options is to process the match by a function of one's own choosing.

 In practice some tasks are so common that it is useful to have additional capture functions predefined.
-We are reaching the limits of this primer here, and there is really no substitute for reading the official LPEG documentation, but at the risk of saying too much but not enough, here are some of them.
+We are reaching the limits of this primer here, and there is really no substitute for reading the official LPEG documentation, or at least the tutorial on the [LuaWiki](http://lua-users.org/wiki/LpegTutorial), but at the risk of saying too much but not enough, here are some of them.

 The pattern `p1=P'a'/"A"+P'b'/"B"+P'c'/"C"`, which matches lower-case `a`, `b` or `c` and captures the upper-case equivalent, is used in some of the examples.